MataLabCCF/XWAS/README.md

 -P python3.8 \
 -G ./GWAMA \
 ```
-The parameter -F make [PLINK2 use the firth regression](https://www.cog-genomics.org/plink/2.0/assoc#no_firth), that is good for small sample size.
+The parameter -F forces [PLINK2 use the firth regression](https://www.cog-genomics.org/plink/2.0/assoc#no_firth), that is good for small sample size.

 The parameter -H was a test, which we make all heterozygous variants for females being missing data.
 The idea behind this test is based on the fact that one of the two X chromosomes is silenced in females, so there is no way to say *in silico* which of the chromosomes is used for biological processes.
 So, the heterozygous could act like a noise to regression.
 In our tests, this flag give more statistical power to females analysis, but this analysis caused a lose of power to analysis which males and females are analyzed together.